 Do orange trees have thorns?
 Do you think it is some anomaly?
 Did you know that most citrus fruit trees have thorns in them?
 If you are one of the many who is curious about the question then the information below will enlighten you.

 Almost all citrus trees including the orange trees have thorns and these thorns usually develop at the trees' nodes, which will often produce fruiting wood and new grafts.

 Typically, as the tree matures they outgrow the thorns, but there are also times that they don’t.
 You may be wondering why are you seeing orange trees with thorns, the reason behind this is the thorns protect them from predators.

-Typically, a tree that is juvenile can develop thorns to keep themselves protected, while there are mature orange trees that no longer have thorns, which makes it easier for the person to harvest the oranges.
+Usually, a tree that is juvenile can develop thorns to keep themselves protected, while there are mature orange trees that no longer have thorns, which makes it easier for the person to harvest the oranges.

 The cultivation and the popularity of oranges have already led to varieties that are thornless or some that have blunt or small thorns, which are usually found at the leaves' base.

-Trifoliate Orange Tree
+Orange Tree with Thorns

 The trifoliate orange tree is one of the orange trees that have thorns, while it is named like that because of the leaflets that it has that consist of three leaves.